tbrlpld/100-days-of-code/log.md

 So I needed to look into that too.

 ### Thoughts
-All the hosted DB options seems kind of expensive.
+All the hosted DB options seem kind of expensive.
 Why is that so?
 Seems like you can get compute time pretty easy, but if you want to store a few rows, it's gonna cost you.

-Is that because of the disk spase involved?
+Is that because of the disk space involved?
 And the need to backup the databases and keep the data consistent over multiple locations?

-Because without a database, most webapps are nothing.
+Well, that kind of kills the attractiveness of "serverless" options.
+It seems cheaper to just get a machine with root access and then run the DB and app your self.

+[Vultr](https://www.vultr.com/products/cloud-compute/) seems pretty neat for that.
+You can get a machine with root access from $2.50 per month.
+And that is the capping price.
+If you use less, you are charged less...

 ### Link(s)